-Thursday 12 September 2013
+Thursday, 12 September 2013

 Meditation

-Stillness and reflection
+Stillness and reflection in the Okavango Delta

 Although an avid reader, I was unimpressed and uninterested in this particular book.
-I didn't like my Mother telling me what to do especially if it was in any way related to her hippy ways and it lay on a shelf, disregarded, for years.
+I didn't like my Mother telling me what to do, especially if it was in any way related to her hippy ways, and it lay on a shelf disregarded, for years.
 I don't actually remember what happened to it.

-I guess my Mother could see what was going on with me and was trying to do me a favour.
 While I'm pretty happy with my brain, it has seen me through some complex and difficult situations, I do have one of those minds that churns incessantly.
 So in my head, I think meditation is something I should do, and would benefit from.
-If nothing else, I could do with conditioning myself to trigger the relaxation response.

 I've tried to learn to meditate a number of different times in my life, with a number of different methods.